grokify/ringcentral-sdk-ruby/docs/usage/notifications/Subscribe_for_New_SMS.md

 2. Create a message store API call setting the `dateFrom` and `dateTo` parameters around the event's `body.lastUpdated` property.
 You can set the range to be 1 second on either side.
 3. Upon receiving an array of messages in the response, filter the messages on the message `lastModifiedTime` which will be the same as the event's `body.lastUpdated` time.

-To accomplish the above, you can use the Ruby SDK as follows:
+To accomplish the above, you can use the Ruby SDK as follows in your observer object:

 ```ruby
 retriever = RingCentralSdk::REST::MessagesRetriever.new client